Verbless clause: Gurindji Kriol language

 Ascriptive clauses consist of a subject noun and nominalised adjective.

 Existential clauses contain a subject with locative phrase.

-Possessive constructions consist of a nominal acting as a predicates, taking another nominal argument.
+Possessive constructions consist of a nominal acting as a predicate, taking another nominal argument.
 In these clauses the head is marked dative.
 Inalienable nominals (body parts and kinship) are only optionally marked dative.

 Jingulu language

 In Jingulu language, predicates in verbless clauses can be adjectives or nouns, possessors, adpositionals, or adverbs.